algbio/SBWT/README.md

 # Running queries

-To query for existence of all k-mers in an index for all sequences in a fasta-file, run the following command:
+To query for existence of all k-mers in an index for all sequences in a fastq-file, run the following command:

 ```
 ./build/bin/sbwt search -i index.sbwt -q example_data/queries.fastq -o out.txt